 How to buy a second-hand bike

 You want to cycle to the station, but you don’t have a bike and would prefer to go down the second-hand option.
 There are no shortage of forums to find your bike, but how do you make sure it’s not a pig in a poke or worse stolen goods?
 Don’t worry, our guide will help you out!

 Back on your Bike

 If you’ve recently (re)discovered the joys of cycling, then rest assured Cycling UK is there for you if you need it.
-Our Back on your Bike bundle is only £15 for 6 months and includes everything you need to help you feel more confident on your recreational ride or commute.
+Our membership costs as little as £4 a month and includes everything you need to help you feel more confident on your recreational ride or commute.
 From insurance, discounts and access to expert advice, we’re here for you.